 Another caller gave me the name and phone number of a Gaelic speaker in Kincardine to pass on to A. R. (Archie) MacKinnnon, the Gaelic researcher and retired university professor who lives in Guelph.
 He’s anxious to organize a large body of recorded material he has accumulated into a format he hopes the Bruce County Museum and Archives will be able to use for a Gaelic heritage exhibit.
 Last week’s column was prompted by an article written by MacKinnon that I found by chance in a copy of the Bruce County Historical Society’s Centennial Book, published in 1967.
 In it the former Dean of Education at Simon Fraser University stressed the importance of recording what remained of Bruce’s fast-disappearing Gaelic language and heritage before it was lost completely.

 All the people who contacted me this past week shared my amazement at how little is known about The Clearances.
 Most of us were never taught anything about it in school, despite the emphasis on British history.
-I think it’s fair to say that, even to this day, relatively few people of Scottish ancestry in this area and likely the rest of the country know little if anything about those events.
-And yet they helped shape the country in a big way.
-Before the Second World War most Canadians were of Scottish descent.
+I think it’s fair to say that, even to this day, relatively few people of Scottish ancestry in this area and know a lot about those events.
+It wasn’t that long ago that most Canadians were of Scottish descent; so much so, visitors from other lands thought thought they detected a Scottish accent in our way of speaking.
 Much of Grey-Bruce was settled by poor pioneer families “cleared” from the Highlands and the Islands in the early 1850s.
 As MacKinnon wrote in his 1967 article, Gaelic language and culture was once a predominant feature of life in Bruce County.
 But little evidence of it remains, though there are some hopeful signs of revival.
 And what I heard from the people who called me this week suggests any project that sets out in search of this area’s Gaelic heritage might just find quite a bit of buried treasure.

 Still, there’s that nagging question I’ve asked MacKinnon, and Angus McLeod, the modern-day bard of the Lewis Settlement, and everyone who called this week.
 How could a people let so much of their heritage slip away?
 It’s a troubling question most found hard to answer.